-Following years of studying and working as an obstetric anesthesiologist in Ottawa, she moved to B.C. in 2004 to join the UBC Faculty of Medicine.
+Following years of studying and working as an obstetric anesthesiologist in Ottawa, she moved to BC in 2004 to join the UBC Faculty of Medicine.
 Now in her second term as the Department Head of Anesthesiology, Pharmacology and Therapeutics, Dr. Preston leads her department in striving for excellence in education across a broad spectrum of learners, innovation in research, and leadership in patient safety in BC.

 She is also a member of the Provincial Surgical Executive Committee, the College’s Non-hospital Medical Surgical Facilities Accreditation Program, and is Interim Head of BC Women’s Department of Anesthesia.

 Who inspires you and why?

 People who have passion and a goal, and despite obstacles they invigorate others to achieve that goal.
 It can be hard to effect change in medicine, so I really admire those who manage to.
 My mentor Joanne Douglas, who is now an emeritus professor in obstetric anesthesia, is remarkable.
 She always managed to engage others and bring them along with her.
 She received the Order of Canada for helping make childbirth safer for women and newborns.

 The distributed medical program that allows us to reach the whole province.
 While that has challenges, our vision of transforming health for everyone in BC offers us at UBC’s Faculty of Medicine the opportunity to impact health, human resources and continuing medical education for all health care professionals.
 That really makes us unique.
 Also, the absolutely outstanding beauty of this place!

 How do you like to recharge?